Data Portal: Call for Applications

 The Center for Behavioral Health Statistics and Quality (CBHSQ), Substance Abuse and Mental Health Services Administration (SAMHSA) is announcing a call for applications for access to Drug Abuse Warning Network (DAWN) and National Survey on Drug Use and Health (NSDUH) confidential data for research purposes.

-Through receipt, review and approval of applications, researchers may access confidential DAWN and NSDUH data through CBHSQ's new Data Portal system.
-The Data Portal is a secure virtual computing environment.
+Through receipt, review and approval of applications, researchers may access confidential DAWN and NSDUH data through CBHSQ's Data Portal system.
+The Data Portal is a secure virtual computing environment facilitated through SAMHDA.
 It is designed to provide authorized researchers access to confidential data for approved research projects.
 The goal of the Data Portal is to maximize the use of data collected by CBHSQ for important research and policy analyses, while conforming to Federal law and protecting identifiable data from disclosure.

 Access to the Data Portal is provided through approved computer location(s) and IP address(es) at the researcher's organization.
 Users are required to maintain the confidentiality of the data used in the Data Portal.
 Information cannot be transferred into or out of the secure Data Portal by researchers until a disclosure review is conducted by CBHSQ.
 CBHSQ will conduct site inspections of each approved applicant.

 CBHSQ encourages applications from all qualified research organizations.
-For more information, see the Data Portal website.
+For more information, see the SAMHDA Data Portal page.

 Application and Deadline

 The application form is available for download.
-Signed, original applications are to be submitted in hardcopy.
-The application deadline is Friday, October 18, 2013.
-Late applications (postmarked after Oct.
-18) or incomplete applications will not be accepted.
-Send complete applications to:
+Completed applications are to be submitted to SAMHDA at email@example.com.
+(This does not need to be signed and does not need to include CVs.)
+The application deadline is Monday, December 15, 2014.
+Late applications or incomplete applications will not be accepted.

 The application requires the applicant to justify why the publicly available file(s) is not sufficient for their research project.
-Since CBHSQ can only approve a limited number of applications, additional criteria for evaluating the applications will be used.
+CBHSQ can only approve a limited number of applications.
+If more completed applications are received than Data Portal resources can support, additional criteria for evaluating the applications will be used.
 The primary criteria for selection are: